Ink! SDK

 import { withPolkadotSdkCompat } from "polkadot-api/polkadot-sdk-compat"

-import { getWsProvider } from "polkadot-api/ws-provider/web"
+import { getWsProvider } from "polkadot-api/ws-provider"

 const client = createClient(